 No room for discrimination

-In 2013, the Stockholm Pride parade had an estimated 60,000 participants and 600,000 spectators, one of several signs that LGBT (Lesbian, Gay, Bisexual, Transgender) people are a welcomed part of Swedish society.
+The Stockholm Pride parade usually attracts around 45,000 participants and 400,000 spectators, one of several signs that LGBTQ (lesbian, gay, bisexual, transgender and queer) people are a welcomed part of Swedish society.

-The LGBT community is obviously not one homogenous group, and while some are happy and content, others are perhaps less so.
-Still, laws and regulations have a big impact on everyday life, and over the last decades Sweden has taken important steps to ensure that LGBT people enjoy the same rights and opportunities as everyone else.
+The LGBTQ community is obviously not one homogenous group, and while some are happy and content, others are perhaps less so.
+Still, laws and regulations have a big impact on everyday life, and over the last decades Sweden has taken important steps to ensure that LGBTQ people enjoy the same rights and opportunities as everyone else.

 Most recently, gender-neutral wedding laws (2009), adoption rights for gay and lesbian couples (2003), insemination rights for lesbians (2005), and a prohibition of discrimination based on sexual orientation added to the Swedish constitution (2011) are some of the laws that have been passed.

 The European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA-Europe) looks at legislation to rank countries in an annual review called Rainbow Europe.
-Sweden ranked fourth of 49 European countries in 2013.
+Sweden ranks fourth of 49 European countries.

 But it would be smug to say that there is no room for improvement, regardless of rankings.
 The legal benchmarks are steps, not the final goal, in Sweden’s strive towards equality.